School Science Lessons

 Viruses cause infected cells to produce progeny viruses.

-Retroviruses use the enzyme reverse transcriptase to copy the viral RNA (ribonucleic acid) into DNA (deoxyribonucleic acid).
+Retroviruses use the enzyme reverse transcriptase to copy the viral RNA into DNA.

 Viruses are not affected by antibiotics.